mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 - freelancer-guidelines/og-cover.jpg
 ---

 I've been hiring software developers and other freelancers to work with me for the past seven years.
-Even though I'm a developer myself, hiring other developers is a fantastic force multiplier when I need to free up bandwidth to focus on other parts of my business.
+Even though I write most code myself, hiring other developers is a fantastic force multiplier that frees up my time and allows me to focus on other parts of my business.

 Freelancers work well if you manage the relationship properly, but there are hundreds of ways to screw it up.
-Every client is different, so it's critical that developers working with you understand the way you do things and what you should each expect of the partnership.
+Every freelancer-client relationship is different, so it's critical that developers working with you understand what to expect of the partnership.

 The document below explains what it's like to work with me as a freelance developer.
-I share it when I offer a job to new contractors, and I pay them to read it closely after we begin working together.
+I share it when advertising developer roles, and I pay contractors to read it closely after we begin working together.
 It allows candidates to skip applying if they prefer a different working style.
 For candidates that like my way of doing things, it helps them ramp up quicly and reduces ambiguity in the work.

 It's a living document, so I update it when I run into issues that clearer expectations could have prevented.

-If you hire freelancers or work as one, you're welcome to copy or modify these guidelines or the markdown version (TODO: link) under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/).
+If you hire freelancers, you're welcome to adapt these guidelines under the [Creative Commons BY-4.0 license](http://creativecommons.org/licenses/by/4.0/) (Markdown version (TODO: link), if that's easier).
 If you have your own set of guidelines, let me know, as I'd love to see others.

 ---